git-afsantos/bake-a-py/.github/ISSUE_TEMPLATE/question.md

 ---
-name: :question: Question
+name: "❓ Question"
-about: Ask a question about this project :books:
+about: "Ask a question about this project 📚"
 title: ''
 labels: question
 assignees: